ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

         - multiple inputs each get a different lifetime parametes
         - if only one input then the output gets the same lifetime
         - if multiple inputs and one is `&self` or `&mut self` then output get the lifetime of `self`
+### UNSAFE
+- raw pointers - can create in safe areas
+    - can have any number of immutable and mutable pointers at same time
+    - raw means they can be null, point to invalid mem locations, no automatic cleanup
+    - can only dereference raw pointers in unsafe blocks
+    - `let address = 0x012345usize; let r = address as *const i32;` - random mem location, cast it to raw pointer
+    - usage scenarios: 1. interface with C code, 2. some safe abstractions that borrow checker can't understand
+- unsafe functions
+    - must delcare function unsafe, and can only invoke unsafe function in unsafe block
+- extern functions
+    - FFI(foreign function interface) to interact with non-rust code
+- static variables that are mutable - unsafe in a multi-threaded scenario

 ## LIBS